JaehyeongPark06/JaehyeongPark06/README.md

-👋 Hi!
-My name is Jaden and I'm a high school student from Toronto.
+# Hi!
+I'm Jaden 👋

-I'm a very outgoing and curious person, who's passionate about full-stack challenges 🖥️, dogs 🐕, and football ⚽.
+I'm a high school student from Toronto who's passionate about full-stack challenges 🖥️, dogs 🐕, and football ⚽.

 You can find me working on my latest projects 👨‍💻, teaching 👨‍🏫, running my non-profits 💰, or doing anything else I'm interested in.